BY-LAWS OF THE

 community service by the specified date.
 This form must contain a listing of services provided, the number of hours spent in each listed service, the name, and phone number of a person who can verify that the candidate performed the service, and the signature of a person capable of verifying the hours of service claimed for each activity.
 Service hours must be performed between June 1, 2013 and the specified date.
 The 25 hours of community service are required each year.
 Ten (10) of the twenty five (25) can be school service.

 7. The National Honor Society guidelines require the selection of society members by the Faculty Council.
 The composition of this council shall consist of five (5) faculty members appointed by the Principal annually and two alternates, to serve in the case of needing a quorum, with the chapter advisor as an ex-officio member of the council.
 The Faculty Council’s judgments are based on the information provided by the students’ data sheets, faculty and sponsor recommendations and the Council’s knowledge of the candidate.
 In addition, the Council reserves the right to deny membership to candidates on the basis of major disciplinary infractions.
 The entire Council will review an individual candidate’s evaluation and data in order to make a final determination of membership.
 No candidate will be eligible for membership unless all the required recommendation forms, data sheets, and community service verification forms are submitted by the specific date.
+The Faculty Council's final decision regarding a candidate's membership will be reported while deliberations and individual votes will be not be shared with parents or students

 8. Notification of membership in the National Honor Society will be in the form of a letter informing the student of his/her selection.
 Note: a preliminary electronic letter will be sent upon completion of debate by the Faculty Council.
 The final indication of membership is a formal ceremony held in the evening for parents and society members.
 Failure to participate in the ceremony will result in Council action to deny membership or graduating seniors the honor of wearing the National Honor Society stole at graduation.

 9. Appeals in Cases of Non-selection.
 There is an appeal process available to any person who may not be selected to be a member of National Honor Society.
 Appeals must be registered with the chapter adviser within 3 school days of notification of non-selection.
 The Faculty Council will set a date and time to welcome all appeals no more than 4 weeks from notification of non-selection.
+The Faculty Council's final decision regarding a candidate's appeal will be reported while deliberations and individual votes will be not be shared with parents or students.

 Member in Good Standing